RaspAP/raspap-docs/docs/adblock.md

 In the best of times, ads are usually just annoying.
 When access to online services is hampered by requests for ads, the best tool in our arsenal is DNS blacklisting.
 RaspAP already uses `dnsmasq` to manage both DHCP and DNS, so implementing ad blocking was fairly straightforward.

-## Enabling DNS blacklisting
+## Quick installer
 As a beta feature, we invite testing and encourage feedback from users of RaspAP.
-To enable ad blocking with DNS blacklists, simply respond with 'Y' or press [Enter] when prompted by the installer:
+To install ad blocking with DNS blacklists, simply respond with 'Y' or press [Enter] when prompted by the installer:

 ```
 Install ad blocking and enable list management?
 [Y/n]